Starkian Leadership: The King Who Knelt

 • More appeal to your target market: Consumers prefer to buy goods from companies that reflect their values and beliefs when possible (Accenture).
 62% of consumers polled said they would choose companies that aligned with their interests.

-Source; Accenture.
+Source: Accenture.

-• Outperform the market: Compelling evidence (EY) shows purposeful companies outperform the stock market by 42% and companies without a sense of purpose within their mission/vision underperform the market by an average on 40% across the board.
+• Outperform the market: Compelling evidence (EY) shows purposeful companies outperform the stock market by 42%, and companies without a sense of purpose within their mission/vision underperform the market by an average on 40% across the board.

-Coming back our story of House Stark, how does a family remain in power for so long?
-Because they, like Patagonia, understand the power of brand.
-House Stark's brand, built on unwavering honour and the motto ā€˜Winter is Coming,ā€™ resonates with their people.
-Much like Patagonia's commitment to environmental causes strikes a chord with their customers.
+House Stark, like Patagonia, understood the power of brand.
+That brand, built on unwavering honor and the motto ‘Winter is Coming,’ resonates with its audience much like Patagonia's commitment to environmental causes resonates with its own.

-It's not just about the product or the rule; it's about embodying values that create a lasting connection.
-Just as people buy into Patagoniaā€™s ethos, supporters of House Stark rally to their banner, not for the family's name, but for the ideals and legacy it represents.
+It's about embodying values that create a lasting connection.
+Just as people buy into Patagonia’s ethos, supporters of House Stark rally to their banner, not for the family's name, but for the ideals and legacy it represents.

 Westeros and Aegon's Conquest

 In year 1 AC, in the annals of Westerosi history, the stage was set for House Stark to prove their worth.
-To not only show their strength, but to also protect their people.
-As the conqueror Aegon rolled through the Seven Kingdoms one by one, he made his way to The North, and Winterfell, ready to have King Torrhen swear fealtyā€”or die by dragon fire.
+To not only show their strength, but also protect their people.
+As the conqueror Aegon rolled through the Seven Kingdoms one by one, he made his way to The North, and Winterfell, ready to have King Torrhen swear fealty—or die by dragon fire.

-Here in-lied the problem.
-Torrhenā€™s problem.
+Here lies Torrhen’s problem.
 An impossible choice for a leader to make.

 Kneeling Man.

-Torrhenā€™s battlefield dilemma
+Torrhen’s battlefield dilemma

-King Torrhen Stark, was a hardened son of the North, from the hardest of Northern families.
-And as a Northener, he knew that his peopleā€”the 30,000 screaming warriors behind himā€”wanted him to go in to battle.
+King Torrhen Stark was a hardened son of the North, from the hardest of Northern families.
+And as a Northener, he knew that his people—the 30,000 screaming warriors behind him—wanted him to go into battle.
 But what he also knew was that if he did fight, it was quite likely that he and all of his people would die together out there on the battlefield.

-So on this cold Northern day, as his troops prepared for the attack, King Torrhen made his way out onto the field of battle, and knelt at the Conquerorā€™s feet.
-He laid down the ancient crown of the Kings of Winter, swearing to be Aegonā€™s man, rising as Lord of Winterfell and Warden of the North.
+So on this cold Northern day, as his troops prepared for the attack, King Torrhen made his way out onto the field of battle and knelt at the Conqueror’s feet.
+He laid down the ancient crown of the Kings of Winter, swearing to be Aegon’s man, rising as Lord of Winterfell and Warden of the North.
 A king no more.

 So, was Torrhen a hero?
 Or a craven, a coward, a disgrace?
-History doesnā€™t paint the full picture in-universe.
-Itā€™s murky, to some he is a hero, and by some he is truly reviled.
-Even our real world internet is split on the decision, as the debate still rages across Reddit, Quora and other pockets of the internet.
+History doesn’t paint the full picture in-universe.
+It’s murky; to some, he is a hero, and to some, he is truly reviled.
+Even our real-world internet is split on the decision, as the debate rages across Reddit, Quora, and other pockets of the internet.

-How you can apply Starkian leadership
+How can you apply Starkian leadership

-There are many jobs of a leader, but the primary job of a leader is to lead.
-Letā€™s take a look at some of House Starkā€™s most famous lines and how you might apply them in your day-to-day.
+There are many jobs of a leader, but the primary one is to lead.
+Let’s take a look at some of House Stark’s most famous lines, how you might apply them in your day-to-day, and some recommended reading to accompany.

 The man who passes the sentence should swing the sword.

 Make tough calls: Being a leader is about showing an example.
-Donā€™t ask the troops to do the dirty work for you.
+Don’t ask the troops to do the dirty work for you.
 Be in the trenches.
 If there is a call to be made, whether it's pivoting a product direction or making tough personnel choices, make it yourself.
 Your team will respect you for it.

 I have won every battle, yet somehow I'm losing the war.

-- Robb Stark, the Young Wolf
+—Robb Stark, the Young Wolf

 Think strategically, not just tactically: There is no use winning every battle, but losing the war.
 Think in decades.
-In startups and technology, it's easy to get caught up in immediate victoriesā€”successful launches or hitting quarterly targetsā€”but never lose sight of the long-term vision and sustainability of the business.
+In startups and technology, it's easy to get caught up in immediate victories—successful launches or hitting quarterly targets—but never lose sight of the long-term vision and the business's sustainability.

-I am a slow learner, it's true ā€¦ But I learn.
+I am a slow learner, it's true … But I learn.

-Be a learning machine: Starting out in business, itā€™s unlikely you can outthink the competition.
+Be a learning machine: Starting out in business, it’s unlikely you can outthink the competition.
 But if you stay curious, read often, and give yourself time to learn, you set yourself up for massive success.

 Bran thought about it.
 'Can a man still be brave if he's afraid?'
 'That is the only time a man can be brave,' his father told him.

-- Ned Stark and his son Bran
+—Ned Stark and his son Bran

 Be bold, be brave: Leadership is not for the faint of heart.
-Bravery in business is about making decisions and taking risks even though you donā€™t have all the data, and the outcome is uncertain.
+Bravery in business is about making decisions and taking risks even though you don’t have all the data, and the outcome is uncertain.

 Fear cuts deeper than swords.